Abortion in Alaska: Legislative history

-Alaska, Hawaii, Washington and New York were the only four states that made abortion legal between 1967 and 1970 that did not require a reason to request an abortion.
-In 1970, the state repealed some of its abortion laws along with Hawaii, New York, and Washington.
+Alaska, Hawaii, Washington, and New York were the only four states that made abortion legal between 1967 and 1970 that did not require a reason to request an abortion.
+In 1970, the state repealed some of its abortion laws, along with Hawaii, New York, and Washington.
 The following year, Alaska repealed its statute that said inducing an abortion was a criminal offense.
 State law still required in 1971 that any woman getting a legal abortion in the state needed to be a resident for some specific period between 30 and 90 days.

 Some states, such as Alaska, Mississippi, West Virginia, Texas, and Kansas, have passed laws requiring abortion providers to warn patients of a link between abortion and breast cancer, and to issue other scientifically unsupported warnings.
 The state was one of 23 states in 2007 to have a detailed abortion-specific informed consent requirement.
 Alaska and Minnesota both require that women seeking abortions after 20 weeks be informed that, while experts disagree on the issue of whether or not a fetus can feel pain at 20 weeks, it is possible.
-This expert confusion written into the law is there despite a Journal of the American Medical Association conclusion that pain sensors do not develop in the fetus until between weeks 23 and 30.

-House Bill 250 was introduced 2017 by Rep. David Eastman (R-Wasilla).
-The bill was called the Life at Conception Act and it never made it out of committee in Alaska's House.
+House Bill 250 was introduced in 2017 by Rep. David Eastman (R-Wasilla).
+The bill was called the "Life at Conception Act", and it never made it out of committee in Alaska's House.
 In 2017, Washington State, New Mexico, Illinois, Alaska, Maryland, Massachusetts, Connecticut, and New Jersey allow by state law qualified non-physicians to prescribe drugs for medical abortions only.
 In May 2019, Eastman introduced House Bill 178, which defines abortion as "murder of an unborn child"; the bill was never heard before a committee.

 In 2022, Governor Mike Dunleavy expressed interest in an amendment to the Alaska Constitution clarifying the legality of abortion in the state.
+2022 happened to be the year that Alaska's regularly scheduled ballot question for calling a state constitutional convention was asked.
+Dunleavy and other anti-abortion advocates recommended voting "yes", but the question was resoundingly defeated, with 70% voting "no".

+In 2023, the bi-partisan coalition majority in the Alaska State Senate is consensus-focused, and unlikely to address controversial topics like abortion.

 Judicial history

 The US Supreme Court's decision in 1973's Roe v.
 Wade ruling meant the state could no longer regulate abortion in the first trimester.

-In 1997, the Alaska Supreme Court ruled in Valley Hospital Association Inc. v.
+In 1997, the Alaska Supreme Court ruled in Valley Hospital Association, Inc. v.
 Mat-Su Coalition for Choice that the privacy clause of the Alaska Constitution protects the right to an abortion.
 This ruling remains in effect after the US Supreme Court overruled Roe v.
 Wade in 2022.

+In 2016, the Alaska Supreme Court struck down a parental notification law that had been established in 2010.

+In September 2024, an Alaska superior court judge struck down the requirement that only licensed physicians provide abortions, meaning that the procedure can now also be legally performed by nurse practitioners and physician assistants.